mohimenulislam/Linux-Command-Line/Linux Filesystem/Linux Filesystem.md

 #### Absolute Path
 An absolute path is defined as the specifying the location of a file or directory from the root directory(/).
 In other words we can say absolute path is a complete path from start of actual filesystem from / directory.

+- Starts with a slash (/).
+- Specifies a file location from the root directory.
+- Does not depend on the current directory.

 ```bash
 /var/log/cron
 /boot/grub/grub.conf